 HootSuite is a powerhouse, but it can be complicated, costly, and confusing.
-Although the free plan is one of the most attractive in the social media management world, and they do offer a 30-day free trial for superior plans.
+Although the free plan is one of the most attractive in the social media management world, they offer a 30-day free trial for superior plans.

 For those who are comfortable with the software and need a big engine behind their social media managing, HootSuite is an excellent option to look into.
 For those who are wanting to start smaller and cheaper, other options might be a bit better.

-The clear advantages of this tool are the outstanding amount os integrations with niche social media platforms (such as Discord, Mastodon, StockTwits), besides the most famous ones (Pinterest, Reddit, Facebook, LinkedIn, and Twitter), and also Blog Posts (Shopify blog, WordPress and Tumblr).
+The clear advantages of this tool are the outstanding amount of integrations with niche social media platforms (such as Discord, Mastodon, StockTwits), besides the most famous ones (Pinterest, Reddit, Facebook, LinkedIn, and Twitter), and also Blog Posts (Shopify blog, WordPress and Tumblr).

 It has a 30-day free trial and starts at a cheap rate – 15 dollars per month.

-Of course, it also comes with its downsides as any app does.
+Of course, it also comes with its downsides, as any app does.
 It does not support a smartphone app, unfortunately.

-The most useful features are only available on paid plans (d’ oh!) and the auto-follow feature can lead to spamming and consequent account blocking due to an excess of followers.
+The most useful features are only available on paid plans (d’ oh!), and the auto-follow feature can lead to spamming and consequent account blocking due to an excess of followers.

 To summarize, SocialOomph is great at scheduling posts on multiple accounts and does start cheaper.
 It may be a great place to start for beginners who want to reach global or niche platforms.